BaloeDB/rails-practice/exercises.md

+!!!NOTE!!!: The Active Record way claims that intelligence belongs in your models, not in the database.

 X 1. **Create a Migration**:
    - Write a migration to create a new table called `users` with columns for `name`, `email`, and `password`.